-One of the first Moroccan salads I truly liked was za’alook.
-This is a Moroccan eggplant salad which puts off a lot of people to begin with.
-But, it was how I learned to like eggplant in more varieties than just fried.
 Cooked salads are a big part of a Moroccan lunch, in fact you’ll rarely see lunch served without at least one salad and sometimes there will be as many as five (or even more!)

-To prepare this Moroccan aubergine salad is simple, but feel free to adjust the seasonings for your taste.
+Preparing this Moroccan aubergine salad is simple, but feel free to adjust the seasonings for your taste.
 Sometimes we add a bit of chili pepper to give it a little zing.
 This is just one of many different Moroccan eggplant recipes.
 If you’re looking for another check out my braniya recipe.

 I suggest cubing and soaking the eggplant in salted water for a little while (half hour to an hour) before beginning.
 Salting the eggplants helps to remove moisture.
 It also can make them feel less slimy which is something some people dislike about them.

-This recipe is naturally vegetarian, vegan and gluten free!
+This recipe is naturally vegetarian, vegan, and gluten free!
 You can eat it with a fork however it’s typically scooped up with bread – the typically Moroccan utensil!

 Moroccan Za'alook Salad